 Mohanty's feminism is currently focused on the tragic Dehli rape case which put Indian feminists on the world stage in 2012.
 In India, a woman is raped every 20 minutes, and Indian feminists have started to fight back.
 Throughout her career, she has worked to build alliances and friendships between U.S. women and international women of color.
 She has said:

-Mohanty’s transnational mission is inspirational because it is building feminist solidarity across borders, across oceans, and across cultures.
+Mohanty's transnational mission is inspirational because it is building feminist solidarity across borders, oceans, and cultures.

 You should read: Under Western Eyes

 You should watch: Anticapitalist Feminist Struggle, and Transnational Solidarity

 Ai-jen Poo is an American labor activist and executive director of the National Domestic Workers Alliance, which, according to their website, is a "non-profit organization working to bring quality work, dignity, and fairness to the growing numbers of workers who care and clean in our homes, the majority of whom are immigrants and women of color."